-I think there is something so lovely and relaxing about splashing and swimming at a natural swimming spot, surrounded by the sights and sounds of the bush!
+I think there’s something so lovely and relaxing about splashing and swimming at a natural swimming spot, surrounded by the sights and sounds of the bush!
 You feel like you are a million miles from the hustle and bustle of city life.
 And we always leave feeling refreshed.
-More so when we visit these seven natural swimming spots on a weekday and are one of only a few families there!
+More so when we visit these eight natural swimming spots on a weekday and are one of only a few families there!
 They are so much more peaceful than a busy ocean beach, but also come with different risks, like varying depths, changing tides and water quality.

-In most cases, these seven natural swimming spots are far quicker to get to than heading to an ocean beach.
+In most cases, these eight natural swimming spots are far quicker to get to than heading to an ocean beach.
 Even if they are a longer distance to travel to.
-And they are generally a much nicer drive, with a LOT less traffic.
+And they are generally a much nicer drive, with a LOT less traffic!

-The seven natural swimming spots listed here are all along rivers and creeks in reserves or national parks and free to access.
-Though there are parking fees at two.
+The eight natural swimming spots listed here are all along rivers and creeks in reserves or national parks and free to access.
+Though there are parking fees at some.
 We have chosen these swimming spots for their family-friendliness.
 They are easy to get to with kids and have varying water depth for kids of different ages to play in.

 The suitability of each of the natural swimming spots to your family will change depending on the age of your children and their swimming ability.
 All but one are NOT patrolled and we highly recommended checking water depth before letting your kids enter.
-Particularly when the water is brown (due to sediment), so you can’t see the bottom.
-And your little ones can’t swim, as the water depth can change quickly.
+Particularly when the water is brown (due to sediment), as you can’t see the bottom, and your little ones can’t swim, as the water depth can change quickly.

-NOTE: It is strongly advised NOT to swim for 2-3 days after heavy rain.
-And make sure to pack mossie repellent and sunscreen!
+NOTE: It is strongly advised NOT to swim for 3 days after heavy rain.
+And make sure to pack mozzie repellent and sunscreen!

 List of Family-Friendly Natural Swimming Spots

-Here are seven natural swimming spots that I have tested with my family over the last few years.
+Here are eight natural swimming spots that I have tested with my family over the last few years.
 I have ordered them based on convenience, facilities available and my family’s favourites.
 PLEASE let me know if I have missed one!
 Note: most are in Western Sydney but some are technically just outside.
 All can be reached within an hour of Parramatta.

 1Lake Parramatta | North Parramatta